aadz/mlogtail/README.md

 ### Log file statistics

-In addition to working in real time, mlogtail can be used with the log file:
+In addition to working in real time, mlogtail can be used with a mail log file:

 ```none
 # mlogtail -f /var/log/mail.log